Composite Short-path Nonadiabatic Holonomic Quantum Gates: UNIVERSAL SINGLE-QUBIT HOLONOMIC GATES

-We now illustrate the realization of arbitrary single-qubit gate with S-NHQC.
-A three-level $\Lambda$ system is considered as shown in Fig. \ref{fig1}(a), where the two low-energy levels $|0\rangle$ and $|1\rangle$ are served as our qubit-states and a high excited state $|e\rangle$ as the auxiliary state.
+We now illustrate the realization of arbitrary single-qubit gate with SNHQC.
+A three-level $\Lambda$ system is considered as shown in Fig. \ref{fig1}(a), where the two low-energy levels $|0\rangle$ and $|1\rangle$ are served as our qubit states and a high excited state $|e\rangle$ as the auxiliary state.
 We define the auxiliary vectors as

 where $\theta, \varphi$ are time-independent parameters, and $\alpha(t),\beta(t)$ denote the time-dependent polar angle and azimuthal angle of a spherical coordinate system with $\alpha(\tau)=\alpha(0)=0$.
-It is obvious that the subspace $S_{L}(t)=\rm {Span}\{|\mu_{1}(t)\rangle,|\mu_{2}(t)\rangle\}$ undergoes a cyclic evolution at the final time $t=\tau$.
-Therefore, we can regard the initial space $S_{L}(0)=\rm {Span}\{|\mu_{1}(0)\rangle,|\mu_{2}(0)\rangle\}=Span\{|0\rangle,|1\rangle\}$ as the computational space.
+It is obvious that the subspace $S_{L}(t)={\rm Span}\{|\mu_{1}(t)\rangle,|\mu_{2}(t)\rangle\}$ undergoes a cyclic evolution at the final time $\tau$.
+Therefore, we can regard the initial space $S_{L}(0)={\rm Span}\{|\mu_{1}(0)\rangle,|\mu_{2}(0)\rangle\}={\rm Span}\{|0\rangle,|1\rangle\}$ as the computational space.

 Meanwhile, by substituting these auxiliary vectors in Eq. (\ref{6}) to Eq. (\ref{5}), we can obtain the following Hamiltonian